uber/hermetic_cc_toolchain/README.md

 toolchains available for registration and usage.
 If you do nothing else, this may work.
 The `.bazelrc` snippet instructs Bazel to use the registered "new kinds of toolchains".
 All above are required regardless of how wants to use it.
-The next steps depend on how one wants to use bazel-zig-cc.
+The next steps depend on how one wants to use `hermetic_cc_toolchain`.
 The descriptions below is a gentle introduction to C++ toolchains from "user's perspective" too.

 ## Use case: manually build a single target with a specific zig cc toolchain

-This option is least disruptive to the workflow compared to no hermetic C++ toolchain, and works best when trying out or getting started with bazel-zig-cc for a subset of targets.
+This option is least disruptive to the workflow compared to no hermetic C++ toolchain, and works best when trying out or getting started with `hermetic_cc_toolchain` for a subset of targets.

 To request Bazel to use a specific toolchain (compatible with the specified